 As the old saying goes, ‘let sleeping dogs lie’ – but, in fact, we should actually be paying a bit more attention to dog sleeping patterns.
 Your dog’s sleeping habits might be wildly different to any other pooch on the street, but some adult dogs need more sleep than others!
 How long do dogs sleep in general, and how do you know that your own pet is getting enough?

-An animals ability to sleep can be quite surprising but it’s a dog’s age is likely to be a big factor in how long they should sleep, but did you know that too much sleep could be just as bad as too little?
+An animals ability to sleep can be quite surprising but it’s a dog’s age that is likely to be a big factor in how long they should sleep, but did you know that too much sleep could be just as bad as too little?
 Excessive sleeping isn’t always easy to spot, either – but help is at hand.

 In this guide, we’ll dig deep into how much do dogs sleep and how you can make sure your own dogs are getting the kip they really need.
 Some dogs sleep for 14 hours or more, some much, much less – where does your pup fit in?